04.30.26

-What is an eSIM?
-How eSIMS work and how to use an eSIM
+What Is an eSIM?
+How eSIMS Work, How to Use an eSIM

 When we think about all the things that we can do with our phones, tablets, even some smartwatches — listening to a podcast on the bus, sending an email while in line at the coffee shop, answering a text while walking the dog — none of them would be possible without a SIM card.

-A SIM card is a small, removable chip used in phones, tablets, and even some smartwatches to connect to a cellular network (provided by your carrier.)
+A physical SIM card is a small, removable chip used in phones, tablets, and even some smartwatches.
+(There's also a newer type, called an eSIM, that's built into your phone and not removable.)

 Note: If you’re using TextNow’s phone service, your phone number won’t be stored on the SIM card, as it’s directly tied to your TextNow account instead, making it even easier to use your number on another device.

-SIM cards are assigned a unique identification number that store information about your phone plan (type of plan, available data, voice minutes, and text messages.)
+Each SIM card is assigned a unique identification number and stores information about your phone plan (type of plan, available data, voice minutes, and text messages).
 Carriers then use this information to verify your account status and charge you accordingly on your monthly bill.

-Whenever you send a text message or make a call – on traditional carriers – the device sends a signal to the network to request access.
-The SIM card is used to verify that you're allowed to send a text or make a call within that network, and if rejected, the call/text will fail.
-For data access, the same process follows – if your SIM card is authorized, what you're trying to access will load, if not, you'll get a "no internet connection" error.
-Simply put, they're key to how a phone plan works.
+Whenever you send a text message or make a call on traditional carriers the device sends a signal to the network to request access.
+The SIM card is used to verify that you're allowed to send a text or make a call within that network.
+If rejected, the call/text will fail.
+For data access, the same process applies: If your SIM card is authorized, what you're trying to access will load, if not, you'll get a "no internet connection" error.
+Simply put, SIMs are key to how a phone plan works.

-Simply put, when a SIM card is inserted into an eligible device, it allows that device to authenticate with a mobile network (eg. AT&T, TMobile, Verizon, etc.) This simply gives you the ability to connect to a cellular network, but how much you can do on that network still depends solely on your service plan.
+Simply put, when a SIM card is inserted and activated in an eligible device, it allows that device to authenticate with a mobile network (e.g. AT&T, T-Mobile, Verizon, etc.).
+This gives you the ability to connect to the cellular network, but how much you can do on that network still depends on the details of your service plan.

-For example, if you only pay for a talk & text only plan, then this connection will allow you to make & receive calls and send & receive texts.
-But if you were to try to open up a browser or an app that requires an internet connection (like YouTube), you won’t be able to load anything, as your plan doesn’t provide any data connection for them.
-You will have to rely on Wi-Fi to use any of those other services.
+For example, if you chose a talk & text only plan, then this connection will allow you to make and receive calls and send and receive texts.
+But if you were to try to open up a browser or an app that requires an internet connection (like YouTube), you wouldn’t be able to load anything, because your plan doesn’t provide a data connection.
+You would have to rely on Wi-Fi to use any of those other services.

 On the other hand, if you pay for an unlimited data plan, then the SIM connection will allow you to do everything on your phone or tablet, as long as you are within range of the network.
 Different networks will have different levels of coverage in your area, so it's worthwhile to check what carrier has the best coverage in yours.